 - Through words and creative ideas He transmits and imbeds into our thoughts.

-- Through mental images or pictures, dreams, visions, etc.
+- Through mental images or pictures, dreams, visions, our creative imagination, etc.

 - Through persistent, strong impressions or urgings or nudgings in our thoughts and feelings.